ksylvest/omniai/README.md

 ```
 Type 'exit' or 'quit' to abort.
-# What is the warmet place on earth?
+# What is the warmest place on earth?
 ```

 ```